Lighthouses of Israel

 Wikimedia has several distant views, and Google has an indistinct satellite

-view.
-Located on a bluff on the west side of the Gulf of Aqaba
+view and a distant street view.
+Located atop a steep bluff on the west side of the Gulf of Aqaba

 about 1.2 km (3/4 mi) northeast of the Egyptian border and 7 km (4.5